ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks worker-pool-create`
 {: #cs_worker_pool_create}

 You can create a worker pool in your cluster.
 When you add a worker pool, it is not assigned a zone by default.
-You specify the number of workers that you want in each zone and the machine types for the workers.
+You specify the number of workers that you want in each zone and the flavors for the workers.
 The worker pool is given the default Kubernetes versions.
 To finish creating the workers, [add a zone or zones](#cs_zone_add) to your pool.
 {: shortdesc}

 ```